Graham Cutbill-White

 You can also tax your vehicle without a v11 reminder.

 Spreading monthly payments can make it easier to afford your car tax, but you need to make sure that you have the necessary funds in your bank account.
-If a payment to the DVLA fails, you will be sent an email and four days later they will attempt to take the payment again.

 If it fails a second time, you’ll receive an email informing you that the direct debit has been permanently cancelled and that your car is no longer taxed.